- United Nations Educational, Scientific and Cultural Organization (UNESCO).

 - Birgit de Boissezon Head Of Unit Sustainable Management Of Natural Resources Directorate For Climate Action And Resource Efficiency Denmark

-- Eric Huybrechts Director Of International Affairs At The General Directorate Institut d'aménagement et d'urbanisme d'Ile-de-France France
+- Eric Huybrechts General Directorate Of International Affairs Institut d'aménagement et d'urbanisme d'Ile-de-France France

 - Francesco Bandarin Assistant Director-General For Culture United Nations Educational Scientific And Cultural Organization (UNESCO) Italy